anon61/graph-lib/0.1.0/modules/theorems.typ

   konig: smart-theorem(
     "König's Theorem",
     [In any bipartite graph, size of Max Matching = size of Min Vertex Cover. ($nu(G) = tau(G)$)],
-    // FIX: Removed 'statement:' because statement is already provided in the argument above
     proof: [
       Let $M$ be a max matching.
 Let $U$ be the set of unmatched vertices in $A$.
       Build a tree of alternating paths from $U$.